ThatCrazyDcGuy/AE-5900_Remote_v1/README.md

 1. Chill
 2. Make and edit some pictures for dokumentation - future uploads will follow
 3. Testing the device heavier to find problems
 4. Editing this readme and get a structure
+5. Lot of Test-QSO's - amazig feedbacks came in

+13/Mar/2026

+1. Had a coffe
+2. Might i solved the slow key reaction - testing is ongoing
+3. Editing this readme